seqan/seqan/manual/source/Tutorial/Indices.rst

    Index<String<Dna5>, IndexEsa<> > esaIndex(genome);
    Finder<Index<String<Dna5>, IndexEsa<> > > esaFinder(esaIndex);

-After initialization it is possible to use the :dox:`Finder#find find` function in order to trigger a search for all occurrences of a given pattern in the underlying :dox:`String` or :dox:`StringSet`.
+After initialization it is possible to use the :dox:`Finder#find` function in order to trigger a search for all occurrences of a given pattern in the underlying :dox:`String` or :dox:`StringSet`.
 In this example, we search for the pattern ``ACGT``:

 .. code-block:: cpp